 While native species are being forced out, new species are arriving to the UK.
 Dr Berry adds that some of them, especially birds like Dartford warblers, increase the biodiversity, while those living in warmer places like badgers have more space available.
 The downside is that this puts even more pressure on native species if invasive species enter the UK.
 We might for instance see some great white sharks coming to our coasts in the future, looking for a colder habitat.

-The disappearance of bees because of global warming and pesticides can also diminish pollination and the agriculture necessary for our food.
+The disappearance of bees because of global warming and pesticides can also diminish pollination and the agriculture we need for our food.
 Indeed, if they are not pollinated, we may fall short of plants like corn, or apple trees, indispensable to make cider, a great part of the UK’s economy.

 If we want to avoid this, we have to change our ways and protect wildlife.
 Simon Duffield, a Senior Specialist in Climate Change Adaption at Natural England, says: “There are many examples, like Wallsea or Medmerry, along the coast, where managed realignment has been undertaken to adapt to current and future sea level rise.
 This type of forward planning and action is going to become increasingly important.”